lucidrains/med-seg-diff-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2211.00611">MedSegDiff</a> in Pytorch - SOTA medical segmentation out of Baidu using DDPM and enhanced conditioning on the feature level, with filtering of features in fourier space.

-I will also add attention and introduce an extended type of cross modulation on the attention matrices, alphafold2 style.

 ## Install

 ```bash